openfga/openfga/docs/list_objects/pipeline/pipeline_algorithm.md

 ![model](list_objects_pipeline_model_with_types)

-Workers are responsible for connecting the graph path from the source to the target through sender edges and listener edges where senders process messages and send the messages to their listeners.
+Workers connect the graph path from source to target using sender and listener edges.
+Each worker processes messages from its senders and forwards results to its listeners.
 For example in the above model, the `org#three` worker node would have the sender edges `[]edge{{ from: "org#five", to: "user" }}` and the listener edges `[]edge{{ from: "intersection", to: "org#five" }, { from: "union", to: "org#five" }}` in pseudocode.
 Workers also set up their resolver functions for processing messages, remain open while their senders may still be getting or processing messages, and close themselves and their listeners when they are done processing messages.

 The `pl.Build()` method sets up an initial message that is sent to all of the nodes with the same user type as the target, eg `user` receives the message `user:01ARZ3NDEKTSV4RRFFQ69G5FAV`.
 When the `w.Start()` method is called on each of the workers, any of the workers with listeners going to `user` receive the message `user:01ARZ3NDEKTSV4RRFFQ69G5FAV` and start making queries to the database to determine whether the edge they're going to has objects that relate to the user, eg `org#five`.
 If `org#five` does have objects for the user type, those objects are sent to their listeners in batches up to the size defined for the pipeline `chunkSize` and processed in a single database query.
 Finally, when messages are returned that connect to the source worker, in this case `object#zero`, or if errors are encountered anywhere along the way, they are returned in the resulting `iter.Seq[Item]`.

 The last step in the `pl.Build()` method is to `w.Wait()` on all of the workers to finish processing their goroutines, at which time the workers cancel their contexts and close all of their listeners.
 Closing the listeners uses a `Broadcast()` mechanism to set the `p.done = true`, wakes up any processing senders blocked on `Send()` and any processing receivers blocked on `Recv()` and end their goroutines gracefully.

-In terms of performance tuning, there are three settings that affect the performance of the pipeline:
-1. The `numProcs` limits the number of messages that are processed concurrently and sent to worker's senders to get database entries for the objects that relate to the messages.
-    - Larger means more goroutines competing for messages from the same sender
-    - Smaller means fewer goroutines, less contention
-2. The `bufferSize` limits the number of messages that a sender can send to its listeners once the sender has received the objects from the database.
-    - Implemented as a circular ring buffer for efficient message passing between workers
-    - Must be a power of 2 to enable efficient bitwise masking for index wrapping
-    - Larger means more messages can queue which results in less blocking but more memory usage
-    - Smaller means more backpressure, ie more blocking and less memory usage
-3. The `chunkSize` limits the number of objects that are packed into each message to be sent to the listeners and subsequently processed in batches by the database.
-    - The optimal value can vary depending on the query overhead of your database
-    - Larger means fewer messages with more items per message, in other words less overhead but larger memory usage per message
-    - Smaller means more messages with fewer items per message, in other words more overhead but less memory usage per message

 A few parts of the algorithm have special considerations to note when the model includes `intersection` operators, `exclusion` operators, `TTU`, and `cyclic edges`.